Manichaeism: Syncretism and translation

-Manichaeism influenced some writing and traditions of proto-orthodox and other forms of Christianity, Zoroastrianism, Judaism, Buddhism, and Islam.
+Manichaeism influenced some early texts and traditions of proto-orthodox and other forms of early Christianity, as well as doing the same for branches of Zoroastrianism, Judaism, Buddhism, and Islam.

 Persecution and suppression

 Manichaeism was repressed by the Sasanian Empire.
-In 291, persecution arose in the Persian empire with the murder of the apostle Sisin by Bahram II, and the slaughter of many Manichaeans.
-In 296, the Roman emperor Diocletian decreed all the Manichaean leaders to be burnt alive along with the Manichaean scriptures and many Manichaeans in Europe and North Africa were killed.
+In 291, persecution arose in the Persian empire with the murder of the apostle Sisin by Bahram II and the slaughter of many Manichaeans.
+In 296, the Roman emperor Diocletian decreed all the Manichaean leaders to be burnt alive along with the Manichaean scriptures, and many Manichaeans in Europe and North Africa were killed.
 It was not until 372 with Valentinian I and Valens that Manichaeism was legislated against again.

-Theodosius I issued a decree of death for all Manichaean monks in 382 AD.
+Theodosius I issued a death decree for all Manichaean monks in 382.
 The religion was vigorously attacked and persecuted by both the Christian Church and the Roman state, and the religion almost disappeared from western Europe in the fifth century and from the eastern portion of the empire in the sixth century.

-In 732, Emperor Xuanzong of Tang banned any Chinese from converting to the religion, saying it was a heretic religion that was confusing people by claiming to be Buddhism.
+In 732, Emperor Xuanzong of Tang banned any Chinese from converting to the religion, saying it was a heretic religion, confusing people by claiming to be Buddhism.
 However, the foreigners who followed the religion were allowed to practice it without punishment.
 After the fall of the Uyghur Khaganate in 840, which was the chief patron of Manichaeism (which was also the state religion of the Khaganate) in China, all Manichaean temples in China except in the two capitals and Taiyuan were closed down and never reopened since these temples were viewed as a symbol of foreign arrogance by the Chinese (see Cao'an).
 Even those that were allowed to remain open did not for long.

 The Manichaean temples were attacked by Chinese people who burned the images and idols of these temples.
-Manichaean priests were ordered to wear hanfu instead of their traditional clothing, which was viewed as un-Chinese.
-In 843, Emperor Wuzong of Tang gave the order to kill all Manichaean clerics as part of his Great Anti-Buddhist Persecution, and over half died.
-They were made to look like Buddhists by the authorities, their heads were shaved, they were made to dress like Buddhist monks and then killed.
+Manichaean priests were ordered to wear hanfu instead of traditional clothing, viewed as un-Chinese.
+In 843, Emperor Wuzong of Tang gave the order to kill all Manichaean clerics as part of the Huichang persecution of Buddhism, and over half died.
+They were made to look like Buddhists by the authorities; their heads were shaved, they were made to dress like Buddhist monks and then killed.